-I have described some of the logical problems with vulnerability scanners.
-False positive and false negative errors.
-Additionally, the worry that problems exist but our tool hasn't even tried looking for them.
+I have described some logical problems with vulnerability scanners—false positives and false harmful errors.
+Additionally, the worry that problems exist, but our tool hasn't even tried looking for them.

 Let's try to make this practical!

 I'm working on a consulting job as a sub-sub-contractor on a U.S. Department of Defense project.
 I'm building self-installing Linux media that can then harden itself to meet DoD requirements.